The Events Calendar application shows the calendar view of all staff events, or specific types of events or team events.

 - Send email notification of your Events Calendar item (1) - email individuals or groups all of the details of the event

 - Add Events Calendar item to Outlook (2) - click the icon to download an ICS file to your computer, then click to open the file to add to your Outlook calendar.
 If the event is later deleted, you'll receive notification.
-Note that this function is enabled by Category, so you may need to click Manage Categories under Toolbox on the right, then click the Category name and check the box for Enable Add to Outlook feature.
+Note that this function is enabled by Category, so you may need to hover over the Admin icon and click Manage Categories, then click the Category name and check the box for Enable Add to Outlook feature.

 Customize Events Calendar

 As with all Apps, there are many ways to customize.
-When you're in the App, click Toolbox (top right) and App Admin to access the settings.
+When you're in the App, hover over the Admin icon in the Toolbar, and click App Admin to access the settings.

 Other than the name and description, you can: